Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Findings

-Taken together, the following seems to have been the case: when AI-augmented work was personally rewarding, participants' motivations to its use were associated to self-improvement and other positive intrinsic factors.
-But when the work was personally less rewarding, the participants found justifications to its use from altruistic factors that were extrinsic and impersonal.
-If this interpretation is correct, it suggests that people's \emph{behavioural patterns and attitudes towards AI-augmented knowledge work are dichotomous, and may be approached more deeply through the rich literature of motivation theories in social psychology}.
-This literature includes theories of cognitive dissonance \cite{mcgrath2017dealing} and self-perception \cite{bem1967self-perception} which have been competing theories for explaining how people justify to themselves tasks that they do even if they are not motivating.
-Also theories of self-regulation \cite{hennecke2019doing} could be used for investigating further knowledge workers' patterns of using AI.
+As is befitting of rich insight, the analysis offers opportunities for more theorising.
+When taken together, the findings suggest the following: when the AI-augmented work was personally rewarding, participants tied their motivations to self-improvement and other positive intrinsic factors.
+In less personally rewarding work, in contrast, they justified their involvement via altruistic-seeming extrinsic and impersonal elements.
+If this interpretation is correct, it indicates that \emph{people's behaviour patterns and attitudes responding to AI-augmented knowledge work are dichotomous and might be opened up fruitfully in light of social psychology's rich body of work on motivation theories}.
+That literature offers theories of cognitive dissonance \cite{mcgrath2017dealing} and self-perception \cite{bem1967self-perception}, which have stood as competing models for explaining how people internally rationalise carrying out tasks that seem non-motivating.
+Theories of self-regulation \cite{hennecke2019doing} supply yet another lens for investigating the complex patterns to knowledge workers' use of AI.

-This demonstrates how triangulation can suggest promising directions for deeper insights -- in our case, into the future of AI-augmented knowledge work and two different types of motivation to it.
+This investigation illustrates how triangulation can illuminate promising directions.
+Our work both has afforded deeper understanding -- of AI-augmented knowledge work's future and of two discrete types of motivation for it.